awsdocs/aws-lambda-developer-guide/doc_source/lambda-edge.md

 + To use the Lambda console, perform the following procedure\.
 This method works well if you want to add more triggers to a function for the same CloudFront distribution\.

 + To use the CloudFront console, see [Adding Triggers for CloudFront Events to a Lambda Function](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-create-functions.html#lambda-create-functions-add-triggers) in the *Amazon CloudFront Developer Guide*\.
 This method works well if you want to add triggers for multiple distributions because it's easier to find the distribution that you want to update\.
-You can also update other CloudFront settings at the same time\.
+You can also update other CloudFront settings at the same time\.<a name="lambda-edge-add-triggers-procedure"></a>

 **To add triggers to a Lambda@Edge function \(AWS Lambda console\)**